WebOfTrust/WOT-terms/concepts.md

 ### Objectives of Key Event Receipt Infrastructure (KERI)

 #### Open source - Apache2
+There are a few commons reasons to choose development tools.
+Mostly because they have the following features:

+- open source
+- not patented
+- best of breed
+- universally applicable
+- tested for a few years

 #### Waist identity layer for the internet - maximum coverage - prefixes